elias-adam-gh/Theater-Booking-WebApp/README.md

 By documenting the steps taken, error encountered, and the fix implemented, I have recorded my progress and provided a clear solution for resolving the SSL certificate error with SQL Server Express in my ASP.NET project.
 This documentation will be helpful for future reference and may assist others facing a similar issue.

+## Debug.WriteLine

+`Debug.WriteLine` is a method in .NET Framework that sends diagnostic messages to the Output window in Visual Studio during debugging.
+It helps with temporary debugging, allowing you to inspect code flow and check variable values.

+Remember to remove or comment out `Debug.WriteLine` in production code, as it can affect performance and expose sensitive information.
+Use preprocessor directives like `#if DEBUG ... #endif` to ensure `Debug.WriteLine` is only active in Debug builds.

+## Essential to setting up Db connection
+In summary, the constructor `public AppDbContext(DbContextOptions<AppDbContext> options) : base(options)` is essential as it sets up the necessary database configuration and enables the `DbContext` to interact with the database.
+If you remove it, you need to ensure that you're passing the correct `DbContextOptions` to the `AppDbContext` when creating an instance of it, typically in the `Startup.cs` file or any other entry point of your application.

 <!--- # theSite